Precious Declaration

+"Precious Declaration" a song by American rock band Collective Soul, released as the lead single from their third studio album, Disciplined Breakdown.
+The song became the band's third consecutive number-one single on the US Billboard Mainstream Rock Tracks chart and reached number six on the Billboard Modern Rock Tracks chart.
+In Canada, the song reached number six on the RPM 100 Hit Tracks chart and number one on the RPM Alternative 30.

 Composition

 In a December 2017 interview with Songfacts, lead singer Ed Roland explained the inspiration behind "Precious Declaration":

 That's after we did go through a breakup with the manager with "December."
 So, that was basically about going through a lawsuit.
 "Precious Declaration" is when they signed the release that we could continue being a band and continue on with our career.
 He got what he thought was his, and I got what I thought was mine.
 Hence, "Precious Declaration" means yours is yours, and mine you leave alone now.